Use the following choices to answer questions 1 and 2:a. hemolysi... | Channels for Pearson+

 e. precipitin ring forms

-Patient’s serum, influenza virus, sheep red blood cells, and anti-sheep red blood cells are mixed in a tube.
-What happens if the patient has antibodies against influenza?
+Patient’s serum, Chlamydia, guinea pig complement, sheep red blood cells, and anti-sheep red blood cells are mixed in a tube.
+What happens if the patient has antibodies against Chlamydia?

 Verified Solution